Lamar Jackson Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Matchup vs. Pittsburgh

-- Jackson averaged 105.7 passing yards per game in six matchups against the Steelers, 94.8 yards less than his over/under for Sunday.
+- Jackson's 105.7 passing yards per game in six matchups against the Steelers are 71.8 fewer yards than his over/under in Sunday's game.

-- Jackson threw a touchdown pass in three of those games against the Steelers, with multiple TDs against them once.
+- Jackson threw a touchdown pass in three of those games against the Steelers, with multiple TDs against them one time.

-- The 239.8 yards per game the Steelers are conceding through the air makes them the NFL's 13th-ranked pass defense.
+- The 239.8 yards per game the Steelers are giving up through the air makes them the NFL's 13th-ranked pass defense.

-- The Steelers' defense is 15th in the NFL, giving up 1.5 passing touchdowns per game.
+- The Steelers have given up 24 touchdowns through the air (1.5 per game).
+They are 15th in the league in that category.

 Recent Performances